nathanfallet/replica/README.md

 ## Installation

-You have to add [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) on your server else the Replica doesn't work !
-Take the version which correspond to your server.

 ### Needed tools

 To install this mini game on your server, download it [here](https://www.nathanfallet.me/project/replica/download).
 Move the downloaded file in the folder `/plugins/` of yout server.